biaslab/ForneyLab.jl/docs/src/getting-started.md

 placeholder(y, :y)      # define y as a placeholder for data draw(g)                 # draw the factor graph
 ```
 As you can see, ForneyLab offers a model specification syntax that resembles closely to the mathematical equations defined above.
 Placeholders are used to indicate variables that take specific values at a later date.
-For example, the way we feed observations into the model is by assigning each of the observations in our dataset to the random variable `y`.
+For example, the way we feed observations into the model is by iteratively assigning each of the observations in our dataset to the random variable `y`.
 Perhaps less obvious is the fact that the hyperparameters `a` and `b` are also defined as placeholders.
-The reason for this is that we will use them to input our prior belief about `θ` for every observation that is processed.
+The reason is that we will use them to input our current belief about `θ` for every observation that is processed.
 In section [Message-passing inference execution](@ref) we will see how this is done.

 ### Message-passing algorithm generation
 Once we have defined our model, the next step is to instruct ForneyLab to generate a message-passing algorithm that solves our given inference problem.
 To do this, we need to specify which type of algorithm we want to use.
 In this case we will use *belief propagation*, also known as the *sum-product algorithm*.
 Once we execute the following code, we see that a function called `step!(...)` becomes available in the current scope.
 This function contains the sum-product message-passing algorithm.